bluecagz/blockchain-data-ingestion/README.md

 - **Rust** (version 1.60+ recommended).
 Install using [rustup](https://rustup.rs/).
 - **cargo** (comes with Rust, used to build and run the project).
 - **A blockchain node or provider** (Infura, Alchemy, or a self-hosted node for the chain(s) of your choice).
-- **Database**
-  - [Postgres](https://www.postgresql.org/) if you plan to store data in a traditional client-server database.
-  - [DuckDB](https://duckdb.org/) if you prefer a local, embedded database that stores data in a single file.

 ### Installation